Local Area Guide: Things to do / Activities / Attractions

 Because, unlike other cities, Santa Fe doesn't overwhelm — we are friendlier and more intimate, yet we boast all the attractions of a larger cosmopolitan city.

 - Seasonal festivals

 - World-class shopping

 - Easy access to nearby sites and day trips

 - Numerous opportunities for worship and spirituality

-We are "the City Different" because, unlike other cities, our history is an integral part of our day-to-day life, augmented by modernity rather than erased by it.
+We are "the City Different" because our history is an integral part of our day-to-day life, augmented by modernity rather than erased by it.
 Established by indigenous hunters and gatherers, influenced by Hispanic immigrants and explorers, and populated over the centuries by numerous other European descendants, Santa Fe continues to embrace new diversity and to celebrate our cultural heritage.
 Legacies from these earlier groups endure in harmony: in our pueblos and reservations, in our festivals and traditions, even in the foods we grow and eat and in the beauty that nurtures us.